 Here you can find the answers to the most Frequently Asked Questions about Spaces for People.

-For an overview of the programme and access to useful links, see our Spaces for People homepage.
+For a summary of the programme and access to useful links, please see our Spaces for People homepage.

 Transport Scotland's Spaces for People programme, administered by Sustrans Scotland, offered 100% funding to put in place temporary measures to enable physical distancing while walking, wheeling and cycling.

-When the programme is complete, we will have used c.£5.9m of grant funding to implement and maintain measures - and as restrictions ease, to either make permanent (following consultation) or remove them.
+When the programme is complete, we will have used c.£5.9m of grant funding to implement and maintain measures - and as restrictions ease, to either make permanent or remove them.

-Since then, many other projects across our city centre and neighbourhoods have delivered extra space for distancing, all of which are noted in our What We Have Done So Far webpage.
+Since then, many other projects across our city centre and neighbourhoods have delivered extra space for distancing and to encourage active travel.

 Footway Widening in George Square: